erdogant/findpeaks/docs/pages/html/_sources/Installation.rst.txt

    # List all the active environments. findpeaks should be listed.
    conda env list

-   # Remove the findpeaks environment
+   # Remove the findpeaks environment.
    conda env remove --name env_findpeaks

    # List all the active environments. findpeaks should be absent.